 - The extent of our perception relies on language, and the ability to communicate knowledge.

 - Knowledge would not expand without different experiences and exposures.

 - If we are not able to communicate knowledge, than it does not exist.

 - Language changes knowledge and our perception.

 Articulating TOK claims out of order 1 (real life claims), is important as it can be applied to more than one situation, and used to further understand concepts.
-These TOK claims were created based off the assumption that the colro blue “did not exist” until is was expressed 7thiugh language.
+These TOK claims were created based off the assumption that the color blue “did not exist” until is was expressed though language.
 This is further supported through a experiment done by Jules Davidoff, a psychologist from Goldsmiths University of London and the Himba tribe from Namibia.
 The experiment was with the colors blue and green.
-There were 11 squares, all expet one where green.
+There were 11 squares, where all except one square were green.
 According Jules Davidoff the majority of the tribal members found it challenging to distinguish the blue cube from the green cubes.
 However, interestingly enough, when shown 11 squares of green, with one square being a slightly different shade, they were able to immediately recognize it.
 It was hypothesized that because their language has so many different words describing the color green, they were able to recognize even the slightest differentiation between colors.
 Therefore, language can alter our knowledge and perception.

 *Study of color, article in which further explains the history and existence of the color blue.
 Other good examples in which further support the TOK claims listed.